qriosa/SParry/tutorials.md

 - read, func, read the graph from the file.
   1. parameters, None.
   2. return, None.
-- reshape, func, converts the data to a numpy format.
+- reshape, func, converts the data to a numpy.ndarray format.
   1. parameters, None.
   2. return, None.